sofiakali/frontend-cookbook/pages/implementation/LongDataLists.md

 **The author of the libraries recommends using `react-window` everytime it solves your use cases.**

-## Use Cases
+## `react-window` Use Cases
+There are two type of components for displaying data in the package: `List` for list data and `Grid` for tabular data.
+Both of them can be either `FixedSize` or `VariableSize`.
+This gives us:

+* `FixedSizeList`
+* `VariableSizeList`
+* `FixedSizeGrid`
+* `VariableSizeGrid`

+The API for `Grid` is almost the same as for `List` but two dimensional.
-### List With Dynamic Height (`react-window`)
+### List With Dynamic Sizes

-Sometime you need the container of the list to have dynamic height.
+Sometime you need the container of the list to have dynamic height or width.
 For example, if you have the list of the size of the window.
-The problem is that you have to set the height to the `List` (or `Grid`) as a number.
+The problem is that you have to set the height and the width to the `List` as a number.

 Luckily, there is a package [react-virtualized-auto-sizer](https://www.npmjs.com/package/react-virtualized-auto-sizer) that can help.